rossgk2/techblogs/The command line.md

 ### Real world inconsistency

 Remember that any command in any shell can define any syntax it wants.
 It is very possible to encounter commands on a Unix system that conform to non-Unix standards.

-For example, if Java is installed, then the `java` executable uses `-` for named arguments in a PowerShell sort of style; one types `java -version` (not `java --version`) for example, to print out the current Java version.
+A good example is the Java executable.
+When Java is installed, its executable uses `-` for named arguments in a PowerShell sort of style; even in a Unix shell, one types `java -version` instead of `java --version`, to print out the current Java version.

 # Additional topics